Nicene Creed: History

-The purpose of a creed is to provide a doctrinal statement of correct belief among Christians.
-The creeds of Christianity have been drawn up at times of conflict about doctrine: acceptance or rejection of a creed served to distinguish believers and heretics.
+The purpose of a creed is to provide a doctrinal statement of correct belief among Christians amid controversy.
+The creeds of Christianity have been drawn up at times of conflict about doctrine: acceptance or rejection of a creed served to distinguish believers and heretics, particularly the adherents of Arianism.
 For that reason, a creed was called in Greek a σύμβολον, which originally meant half of a broken object which, when fitted to the other half, verified the bearer's identity.
-The Greek word passed through Latin symbolum into English "symbol", which only later took on the meaning of an outward sign of something.)
+The Greek word passed through Latin symbolum into English "symbol", which only later took on the meaning of an outward sign of something.

 The Nicene Creed was adopted to resolve the Arian controversy, whose leader, Arius, a clergyman of Alexandria, "objected to Alexander's (the bishop of the time) apparent carelessness in blurring the distinction of nature between the Father and the Son by his emphasis on eternal generation".
-Emperor Constantine called the Council at Nicaea to resolve the dispute in the church which resulted from the widespread adoption of Arius' teachings, which threatened to destabilize the entire empire.
+Emperor Constantine called the Council at Nicaea to resolve the dispute in the church, which resulted from the widespread adoption of Arius' teachings, which threatened to destabilize the entire Roman Empire.
 Following the formulation of the Nicene Creed, Arius' teachings were henceforth marked as heresy.

 The Nicene Creed of 325 explicitly affirms the Father as the "one God" and as the "Almighty," and Jesus Christ as "the Son of God", as "begotten of [...] the essence of the Father," and therefore as "consubstantial with the Father," meaning, "of the same substance" as the Father; "very God of very God."
 The Creed of 325 does mention the Holy Spirit but not as "God" or as "consubstantial with the Father."
 The 381 revision of the creed at Constantinople (i.e., the Niceno-Constantinopolitan Creed), which is often simply referred to as the "Nicene Creed," speaks of the Holy Spirit as worshipped and glorified with the Father and the Son.